Biopolymer Chemistry and Synthesis CHEM5079

 - Typically Offered: Semester 2

 This course will introduce biopolymers, namely nucleic acids, peptides/proteins, and carbohydrates.
 Their properties, chemistry, and approaches for synthesis will be discussed.

-One piece of coursework consisting of a short report (ca. 1500 words) critically evaluating a recent paper.
+One piece of coursework consisting of a short report (ca. 1500 words) critically evaluating a recent paper (30%).

-One exam covering the lectured content (70 %).
+One 60 minute class exam covering lectured content (70%).

 To gain a critical understanding of the fundamental chemistry, properties, and chemical methods of synthesis for nucleic acids, peptides/proteins and carbohydrates.

 Intended Learning Outcomes of Course